syntaxwhisper/music-library-guide/README.md

 The workflow described here is based on widely adopted tools and standards, with a particular focus on [MusicBrainz Picard](https://picard.musicbrainz.org/), [ReplayGain](https://wiki.hydrogenaudio.org/index.php?title=ReplayGain), [Navidrome](https://www.navidrome.org/), and self-hosted music management.
 However, most of the concepts apply equally well regardless of the software you choose.

-Before discussing software, folder structures, or streaming servers, it is important to understand a fundamental concept:

-a music library is built on metadata.
+Before discussing software, folder structures, or streaming servers, it helps to understand one fundamental concept: a music library is built on metadata.

+> [!WARNING]
+> Several steps in this guide (particularly MusicBrainz Picard's file-moving feature) will relocate or rename your audio files.
+Before starting, make sure you have a backup copy of your music in a safe location.

 # Chapter 1 – The Philosophy: Metadata First